Sell us your piano

-Do you have an old piano that is no longer used and that you want to sell?
-Contact Chamberlain Pianos for a quote today – you might be surprised by how much it is worth.
+Do you have a piano that is no longer used and that you want to sell?
 We are always on the lookout for good quality used upright and grand pianos, whatever the condition, and guarantee to offer the very best possible price for your instrument.
-We are particularly keen to purchase Yamaha, Steinway, Bechstein, Kawai and Bluthner instruments.
+We are particularly keen to purchase Yamaha and Kawai pianos but will consider most makes.
+Fill in the following form for a free, no obligation quote today – you might be surprised by how much your piano is worth!
+If you get stuck please contact our specialists on (01428) 647593 and we will be delighted to help.

-Sometimes, certain makes and models aren’t suitable for sale at retail, but we are still delighted to offer our free impartial advice on how best to sell your piano.
+Sometimes certain makes and models aren’t suitable for sale at retail, but we are still delighted to offer our free impartial advice on how best to re-home your piano.

 On most upright pianos, you will find the serial number just inside the top lid of the piano.
 This is usually stencilled onto the frame on the right-hand side and is typically between 5 and 7 digits long, depending on the manufacturer.